clstatham/papr-old/README.md

 }
 ```

+Save it as `hello.papr`.
 Now open a terminal and run: `papr ./hello.papr`

 You should hear a sine tone!